International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 #### Notes

 - The `consumerPid` property refers to the transfer id of the consumer side.
-- The `agreementId` property refers to an existing contract [Agreement](../model/terminology.md#agreement) between the consumer and provider.
+- The `agreementId` property refers to an existing contract [Agreement](../model/terminology.md#agreement) between the consumer and [Provider](../model/terminology.md#provider).
 - The `dct:format` property is a format specified by a `Distribution` for the [Dataset](../model/terminology.md#dataset) associated with the [Agreement](../model/terminology.md#agreement).
-This is generally obtained from the provider [Catalog](../model/terminology.md#catalog).
+This is generally obtained from the [Provider's](../model/terminology.md#provider) [Catalog](../model/terminology.md#catalog).
 - The `dataAddress` property must only be provided if the `dct:format` requires a push transfer.
 - `callbackAddress` is a URI indicating where messages to the consumer should be sent.
-If the address is not understood, the provider MUST return an UNRECOVERABLE error.
+If the address is not understood, the [Provider](../model/terminology.md#provider) MUST return an UNRECOVERABLE error.

-Providers should implement idempotent behavior for `TransferRequestMessage` based on the value of `dspace:consumerPid`.
-Providers may choose to implement idempotent behavior for a certain period of time.
+[Provider]s(../model/terminology.md#provider) should implement idempotent behavior for `TransferRequestMessage` based on the value of `dspace:consumerPid`.
+[Providers](../model/terminology.md#provider) may choose to implement idempotent behavior for a certain period of time.
 For example, until a [Transfer Process](../model/terminology.md#transfer-process) has completed and been archived after an implementation-specific expiration period, repeated sending of TransferRequestMessages does not change the state of the TP.
-If a request for the given `dspace:consumerPid` has already been received *and* the same consumer sent the original message again, the provider should respond with an appropriate `TransferStartMessage`.
+If a request for the given `dspace:consumerPid` has already been received *and* the same consumer sent the original message again, the [Provider](../model/terminology.md#provider) should respond with an appropriate `TransferStartMessage`.

 Once a [Transfer Process](../model/terminology.md#transfer-process) has been created, all associated callback messages must include a `dspace:consumerPid` and `dspace:providerPid`.

-Providers must include a `dspace:consumerPid` and a `dspace:providerPid` property in the `TransferProcess`.
+[Providers](../model/terminology.md#provider) must include a `dspace:consumerPid` and a `dspace:providerPid` property in the `TransferProcess`.

 - The `dataAddress` contains a transport-specific endpoint address for pushing the data.
 It may include a temporary authorization via the `dspace:endpointProperties` property.
 - Valid states of a `TransferProcess` are `REQUESTED`, `STARTED`, `TERMINATED`, `COMPLETED`, and `SUSPENDED`.